awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-secretsmanager-rotationschedule-hostedrotationlambda.md

 `VpcSecurityGroupIds`  <a name="cfn-secretsmanager-rotationschedule-hostedrotationlambda-vpcsecuritygroupids"></a>
 A comma\-separated list of security group IDs applied to the target database\.
-The templates applies the same security groups as on the Lambda rotation function that is created as part of this stack\.
+The template applies the same security groups as on the Lambda rotation function that is created as part of this stack\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)